-When we started this list we were aiming for 50 but it didn’t take us long before we reached 100… and the list kept going!
+When we started this list we were aiming for 50 incredible places to see in Dubai, but it didn’t take us long before we reached 100… and the list kept going!

 Here it is… your ultimate list of places to visit in Dubai – over 150 ideas!!!